 - 1:1 reading sessions across all year groups at least twice a week

 - Weekly Guided Reading sessions (year 1 - year 6)

 - Library sessions

 In our weekly Guided Reading sessions, the children are split into small groups of around 5 or 6.
 These sessions last for around an hour and 20 minutes.
-During the session, children will read with an adult and the remaining groups will have activities differentiated according to the abilities of the children.
-These activities could involve Phonics, reading for enjoyment, using a dictionary, comprehension questions and many more exciting activities.
-During the adult led sessions, children will develop both their fluency and inference skills by reading and answering questions related to the text.
+During the session, children will experience reading different ways, reading with an adult, looking at texts, sharing ideas on inference and deduction for example.
+Our differentiated learning tasks could involve Phonics, reading for enjoyment, using a dictionary, comprehension questions and many more exciting activities.
+During the adult led sessions, children will develop both their fluency and inference skills by reading and answering questions related to a key text.
 This could be in the form of verbal questioning or written.

 In addition to Guided Reading and comprehension sessions, reading is interwoven into our creative curriculum through all of our subjects.
 We believe this approach broadens children's understanding of the English language and widens their vocabulary.
 We have a rich library, exciting books corners and an excellent provision of books for children to take home.
-In Reception, reading books are changed three times a week.
-In years 1 - 6, children’s books are changed twice a week.
+In Reception, reading books are changed three times a week and in years 1 - 6, children’s books are changed twice a week.

 The children regularly self-assess their ability and understanding, ways in which they read and also how they develop their skills as 'self correctors.'
 Teachers also monitor children’s progress and attainment through termly assessments and regular book band assessments.
 Support for parents is available through workshops and hand-outs.